Choosing your birth location

 - separate from a hospital, and without immediate obstetric, neonatal or anaesthetic care

 Advantages of a midwifery unit or birth centre

 The advantages of giving birth at a midwifery unit include:

 - being in surroundings where you may feel more relaxed and better able to cope with labour

 - being more likely to be looked after by a midwife you have got to know during your pregnancy

-- the unit potentially being much nearer your home, making it easier for people to visit
+- the unit potentially being much nearer your home

 There are some things to think about if you're considering giving birth in a midwifery unit or birth centre.